It is a rare condition in which the bone marrow does not produce a specific type of white blood cell, most often neutrophils.

 The only way to prevent agranulocytosis is to avoid the drugs that can cause it.

-If you need to take a drug known to trigger the condition, you will need to have regular blood tests to monitor your neutrophil levels.
+If you need to take a drug known to trigger the condition, you will need regular blood tests to monitor your neutrophil levels.